jimschaeffer/glj/README.md

 ## Getting Started

-1. At the top right of the <a href="https://github.com/CodeStitchOfficial/Intermediate-Website-Kit-LESS">GitHub Repository</a>, click the green _Use this template_ button, then click _Create a new repository_.
+1. At the top right of the GitHub Repository, click the green _Use this template_ button, then click _Create a new repository_.
 2. Follow the instructions to create a new repository, using this repo as a template.
 3. When created, clone the repository to your local machine.